ajmeese7/discord-emoji-generator/README.md

 # discord-emoji-generator
 Generates emojis with a specified font for use on Discord.

+## Usage
+In the font field, users can specify any font family supported by HTML by default.
+Users can also paste in a URL to a custom font of their choice.

+**NOTE:** The URL must be to a supported font type, like `woff2` or `ttf`.
+If you are copying the `src` attribute from a Google Font CSS file, be sure to use the Latin font face rather than the Latin-ext version.

-## TODO
+### TODO
 - Add option to create [animated emojis](https://github.com/DenverCoder1/readme-typing-svg)
-- Add hosting on GitHub pages

-## Ideas
+### Ideas
 - Export each character in a sentence as a different emoji, adding names to an array as an indicator that a letter doesn't need to be generated again, then download the lot of them as a ZIP file.